dojoengine/book/src/cairo/commands.md

 let (position, moves) = get!(world, caller, (Position, Moves));
 ```

-Here we are retrieving the `Position` and `Moves` components from the world state.
-We are also using the `caller` to retrieve the components for the current entity.
+Here we are retrieving the `Position` and `Moves` models from the world state.
+We are also using the `caller` to retrieve the models for the current entity.

 You can then use `position` and `moves` as you would as any other Cairo struct.

 ### The `set!` command

-The `set!` command is used to update components state.
+The `set!` command is used to update models state.

 Use it like this: